Skip to content

 Done right, benefits improve personal wellbeing, save employees money and support long-term goals like retirement readiness.
 In turn, healthy and financially secure employees are more productive and better positioned to help the organization achieve its goals.
 However, employers are facing serious headwinds in realizing this vision.

-Across the board, employees are struggling with their wellbeing.
-Just 44% of U.S.-based workers rate their overall wellbeing as “high,” a decline of 7% year-over-year, according to the 2024 Alight International Workforce and Wellbeing Mindset Study.
-While employee perceptions of their personal wellbeing are underwater across all measures, their financial situation is where they feel the most negative, with just 39% rating their financial wellbeing highly (a decline of 7% compared to the 2023 study).
+Across the board, employees continue struggling with their wellbeing, though they have made modest gains.
+Just 47% of U.S.-based workers rate their overall wellbeing as “high,” an increase of 3% year-over-year, according to the 2025 Alight Employee Mindset Study.
+While employee perceptions of their personal wellbeing are underwater across all measures, their financial situation is where they feel the most negative, with just 42% rating their financial wellbeing highly.
 That’s not surprising, considering the barrage of headlines about high prices, stock market volatility and economic uncertainty.

-Workers don’t fare much better when it comes to their mental/emotional wellbeing, with just 42% rating themselves highly (a decline of 6%).
-Over two-thirds (69%) rate their stress level as moderate or high, and 43% say they feel burned out.
-Mental and physical health are so interwoven that a comparable percentage of employees (44%, a decline of 4%) give themselves high marks.
-Work-life balance emerges as one of the top drivers of mental health (45%) and physical health (40%).
+Workers don’t fare much better when it comes to their mental/emotional wellbeing, with just 47% rating themselves highly and nearly three-quarters (73%) rating their stress level as moderate or high.
+Mental and physical health are so interwoven that a comparable percentage of employees (46%) give themselves high marks.
+Work-life balance emerges as one of the top drivers of overall wellbeing (44%), followed by sufficient time off from work (32%).

 Aware of these challenges — and concerned for their workforce — employers are ramping up their investments in wellbeing programs and resources.
 However, they are not reaping the desired ROI in the form of increased productivity, recruitment and retention.
 Often, that’s because employees don’t even know what benefits are available to them or how to use them to their best advantage.